jimmydave03/spring-boot-2-angular-7-to-do-app/README.md

 Welcome to My To-Do app.
+Screenshots are added into "screenshot" folder.

 This application is devided into 2 parts.